dayzerodx/counterr/README.md

 Notes:
 - For installing pysam, please refer to its [documentation](https://pysam.readthedocs.io/en/latest/installation.html).
 - matplotlib, numpy, and pandas are prerequisites for seaborn.
 If you use pip, those packages will be automatically installed.
-- Note that if you use conda, you may want to create a new virtual environment in order to avoid package version collisions.
+- If you use conda, you may want to create a new virtual environment in order to avoid package version collisions.

 ## Installation
 ```